 The Good Samaritan College of Nursing and Health Science complies with the Family Education Rights and Privacy Act of 1974, as Amended (FERPA).
 FERPA is a federal law that protects the privacy of student education records.
 This law applies to all institutions that receive funds administered by the Department of Education.
 FERPA is administered through the Registrar’s Office and enforced by: Family Policy Compliance Office U.S. Department of Education, 400 Maryland Ave.
 SW, Washington, DC 20202- 8520; 202-260-3887; 202-260-9001 (fax); firstname.lastname@example.org

 General Administration Policy

-The College reserves the right to change--without notice--rules, policies, tuition and fees, curricula, courses or other administrative or educational policies.
-Contact the College at (513) 862-2743 or email email@example.com for the most up-to-date information.
+The College reserves the right to change without notice rules, policies, tuition and fees, curricula, courses or other administrative or educational policies.
+You may contact the College at (513) 862-2743 for the most up-to-date information.

 Campus Security Policies and procedures are in place to maintain a safe and secure campus.
 A complete report is available to the general public online at http://www.ope.ed.gov/ security.
 Go to this web site.
 On the right side of the page, click Get Data for one Institution/Campus.
 Then, under Institution/Campus, follow the instructions.

 View the video below for important information regarding Campus Safety.